Watercolour of a peculiar old London reminant.

 Infact Wren stayed a few doors down and princesses dont stay in old pubs.

 The plaque was actually added by the old owner but there was actually a great benefit to this.
-When faced with demolition at the turn of teh century the terraces were saved.
+When faced with demolition at the turn of the century the terraces were saved.